Considering a trip to Merida, Mexico?

 Best Day Trips from Merida

 Want to get out of the city for a day?
-Merida has so many great options.
+There are many great options for Merida day trips.

 From cenotes to swim in, and haciendas to explore, to UNESCO World Heritage Sites, and even one of the Seven Wonders of the World, there’s something for everyone with Merida’s day trip options.